"What's the best way to get there?" asked MB.

-"There's the answer to your question Emarr." said Cree.
+"There's the answer to your question Emmarr," said Cree.

-"At least he wasn't nasty about it, and he was some what polite."
-Emarr replied.
+"At least he wasn't nasty about it, and he was somewhat polite," Emmarr replied.

 "Are you kidding?
-That's a lot of gold." said Emarr.
+That's a lot of gold," said Emmarr.

 "All Ree transports are equipped for such situations.
 We have specialized scanners and purification systems.
 With all the explorations we undertake, it is a necessity to have locally acceptable currency.
 Any way, that debris field we went through probably has more than enough of what we will need.